 Welcome to the lone star state, a place famous for its mineral reserves.
 Since the 19th century, the state has witnessed economic growth due to oil fields.
 Also, when we talk about ghost towns, Texas is the winner of all states.
 Admitted to the Union on December 29, 1845, as the 28th state, there is a vast history full of fascinating tales of a time long gone.

 There are over 500 ghost towns in Texas.
-Every state county has at least one ghost town, with Wilson County leading at 34 ghost towns and coming in at second place is Presidio with 16.
+Every state county has at least one ghost town, with Wilson County leading with 34 ghost towns and coming in at second place Presidio with 16.
 Most of these towns perished due to economic factors.

 It is no surprise that Texas has the most ghost towns since it is the largest state in the contiguous United States.

 Terlingua is one of the five ghost towns located in Brewster County.
 It is located 460 miles away from San Antonio and shares its borders with Chihuahua, Mexico.

 In the late 19th century, mercury was found here.
 Howard E. Perry, a lumberer from Ohio, owned more than 2500 acres of land in Texas and noticed a sudden interest in people trying to buy it from him.
 Later, he discovered cinnabar on his land, a mineral from which mercury can be extracted.

 By 1903, at the age of 45, Perry decided to get a loan from the bank to establish his own mining company, the Chisos Mining Company.
 He didn’t know how to mine.
 But Perry valued people’s experience, which made him successful.
 He consulted with Dr. William Battle Phillips, who taught him the process of mining and turning cinnabar into mercury.

 Terlingua was a thriving community with more than two thousand inhabitants within a decade.
 World War I impulsed Terlingua’s economic growth.
 The mine provided enough jobs, and the community had doctors, schools, and telecommunication services.